jhayer/baargin/paper/paper.md

 # Statement of need

+High Throughput Sequencing technologies produce a significant amount of data and researchers are producing genomics data all over the world on a daily basis.
+These technologies are notably used for studying bacterial genomes in order to understand the spread of bacterial pathogens and their resistance to antibiotics.
+In the bacterial genomics field, it is possible to sequence the DNA from multiple bacterial strains at the same time.
+The analysis of these sequencing data requires the use of a wide range of bioinformatics programs to be able to identify the genes and their functions, and among those, the genes and mutations conferring resistance to antimicrobial drugs.
+In order to make the results of these analyses comparable, it is crucial to standardize, automate and parallelize all the steps.
+The *baargin* workflow allows the user to perform a complete *in silico* analysis of bacterial genomes, from the quality control of the raw data, to the detection of AMR genes and mutations, on multiple datasets of the same bacterial species in parallel.
+It compiles and summarize the results from all the analysis steps, allowing comparative studies.
+As a last step, *baargin* performs a pangenome analysis of all the strains provided, producing the basis for the construction of a phylogenetic tree.
+The use of Nextflow and containers ensures the reproducibility of the data analysis.

 The Hight Throughput Sequencing technologies produce a significant amount of data, and the DNA from multiple bacterial strains can be sequenced at the same time on a same sequencing run.
 Moreover, researchers are producing genomics data all over the world on a